‘Vanderpump Rules’ Star Brittany Cartwright Shows Off Cleavage In Sexy Jumpsuit

-Sexy Unique Restaurant (SUR) is where the crazy waitstaff’s lives and bickering filled with extreme drama make for perfect fodder for Vanderpump’s self-titled reality TV show Vanderpump Rules.
-Bravo’s hit reality series about a group of sometimes servers and bartenders in Los Angeles has become quite the hit, as has the stars such as Cartwright.
+Sexy Unique Restaurant (SUR) is where the many of the staff live — and bickering filled with extreme drama make for perfect fodder for Vanderpump’s self-titled reality TV show Vanderpump Rules.
+Bravo’s hit reality series — one about a group of servers and bartenders in Los Angeles — has become quite the hit, as have the stars, such as Cartwright.

-She came on board as resident bad boy Taylor’s girlfriend and quickly became a waitress.
-Their spin-off show Vanderpump Rules: Jax and Brittany Take Kentucky followed them as they headed to her hometown to meet her fam.
+She came on board as resident bad boy Taylor’s girlfriend, and quickly became a waitress.
+Their spin-off show Vanderpump Rules: Jax and Brittany Take Kentucky followed them as they headed to her hometown, to meet her family.

-In its seven seasons, the waitstaff has paired up, broken up, found new friends, torn up friendships and verbally battled it out in front of cameras.
-But Cartwright has always been the reigning Southern Belle sweetheart.
-She definitely has come a long way and Glamour revealed her first thoughts about the show.
+In its seven seasons, the waitstaff has paired up, broken up, found new friends, torn up friendships, and verbally battled it out in front of cameras.
+But Cartwright has always been the reigning southern sweetheart.
+She definitely has come a long way, and Glamour revealed her first thoughts about the show.

 “I think they all thought I was just a little girl wanting fame or following them around [at the beginning].
 I understand.
-I know what it’s like to have somebody new come around—you don’t know if you can trust them at first.,” she confessed.
+I know what it’s like to have somebody new come around — you don’t know if you can trust them at first,” she confessed.

-She admits she isn’t big on drama, which probably helped her fit in with the cast after Vanderpump hired her.
-She refuses to take sides and instead wants everyone to get along.
-But there are haters of course who claim she’s had plastic surgery done on her face or wears too much makeup.
-She did undergo a reconstructive surgery that was filmed for the show.
-Her 25-pound weight loss probably was the most startling to her fans.
+She admits that she isn’t big on drama, which probably helped her fit in with the cast after Vanderpump hired her.
+She refuses to take sides — and instead wants everyone to get along.
+But there are haters, of course, who claim that she’s had plastic surgery done on her face — or that she wears too much makeup.
+She did undergo a reconstructive surgery, one that was filmed for the show.
+Her 25-pound weight loss was also startling to some of her fans.

 “If you’re a true fan of Vanderpump Rules, go back to the first episode when I started.
 Look at how skinny I was!
 I gained weight on the show, then lost weight again,” she said.

-She showed off that svelte figure in the Instagram photo she posted.
-She poses in front of the wall of mirrors, one hand positioned on her hip and the other holding her phone as she grins in the direction of the mirrors.
-Her hair is partially pulled back revealed sparkly dangling earrings.
-Her formfitting white jumpsuit sits off the shoulder and vees low, revealing an eyeful of her frontal assets.
+She showed off that svelte figure in a recent Instagram photo that she posted.
+She poses in front of a wall of mirrors, one hand positioned on her hip and the other holding her phone as she grins in the direction of the mirrors.
+Her hair is partially pulled back, revealing sparkling earrings.
+Her form-fitting white jumpsuit sits off the shoulder and cuts low, revealing an eyeful of her frontal assets.

-The room is set for dining with gorgeous tablewear.
-Colored pillows in hues of burgundy, fuchsia and tan line the wall seating.
+The room is set for dining with gorgeous tableware.
+Colored pillows in hues of burgundy, fuchsia, and tan line the wall seating.
 Cartwright shared that it was the setting for a People photo shoot.

 “The Pink Room – has always been my favorite room to serve in.
 Closest to the bar and right by the kitchen lol,” she wrote for her post.

-Fans adored her outfit and complimented her in the thread accompanying her Instagram post.
+Fans adored her outfit, and complimented her in the thread accompanying her Instagram post.

-“You’re so pretty and elegant!”
-Christine Hiltgen wrote.
+“You’re so pretty and elegant!” one user wrote.

 Another Instagram follower reiterated why Cartwright has been such a hit on Vanderpump Rules.